 The reason for this move was because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, on a routine patrol, when one of the pilots noticed something odd in the water.
 He took his plane down and identified a flagged buoy in the water. and saw another flagged buoy in the distance.
 The squadron flew toward it and came upon more buoys that lined up, in a straight line, for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
 The squadron continued its designated patrol and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed and reported what had been seen, it was too late to do anything that evening.

-The next morning, another squadron was sent to the area but the buoys had been picked up by a fishing boat which was seen making its way toward shore.
+The next morning, another squadron was sent to the area but the buoys had been picked up by a fishing boat that was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was on August 15 that the decision was made to send the battalion to the Philippines.

 The 192nd was boarded onto the U.S.A.T.
 Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many of the tankers suffered from seasickness.
 Once they recovered, they spent their time breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a two-day layover, so the soldiers were given shore leave so they could see the island.

 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S.S.
+Louisville and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Date Line.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
-At 3:00 P.M., most of the soldiers were taken by bus to Ft.
-Stotsenburg.
-Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
+The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.

 On December 1, the tankers were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
 From this time on, two tank crew members, or half-track crew members, remained with each vehicle at all times and received their meals from food trucks.